Jenya705/mcapi/README.md

 # mcapi

-Web Api for your minecraft server
+Web / Rest api for server owners and players!
+Built on top of reactor-netty.

-# Now implemented
+## Now implemented

 - Bukkit platform